cyrilis/epub-gen/README.md

 	npm install epub-gen

-Put this in your code:
+Then put this in your code:

 ```javascript
     var Epub = require("epub-gen")